Kong/docs.konghq.com/app/1.3.x/plugin-development/custom-entities.md

   <td><code>boolean</code> (optional)</td>
   <td>
     Whether to auto-generate admin api for the entity or not.
-By default the admin api is generated for all the daos, including the custom daos.
+By default the admin api is generated for all daos, including custom ones.
 If you want to create a fully customized admin api for the dao or want to disable auto-generation for the dao altogether, set this option to <code>false</code>.
   </td>
 </tr>